-- ALL: (Default) Checks the versions of both the applications installed on the local server and monitored clustered storage systems. - CLUSTER: Checks the versions of the connected clustered storage systems.
+- ALL: (Default) Checks the versions of both the applications installed on the local server and monitored clustered storage systems. - CLUSTER: Checks the versions of the connected clustered storage systems. - METROCLUSTER: Checks the versions of the connected MetroCluster storage systems.

-Default value ALL
+ALL